 What is a Commitment Ring?

-WHY A COMMITMENT RING?
+WHAT IS A COMMITMENT RING?

 A commitment ring does what it says on the tin.
 When you present one to the person you love, what you're saying is "I'm devoted to you for life!"